X

 The Coming Weeks

-This is because excessive screen time can trigger dry eyes – something that you will already be at higher risk of following your procedure.
-So remember to keep your lubricating eye drops at hand and try to limit your screen time as much as possible.
+That’s because excessive screen time can trigger dry eyes even when your eyes are in their very best condition.
+This is important to bear in mind because your eyes will already be vulnerable to dryness following your surgery.
+So, remember to keep to your eye drop routine and continue to limit your screen time wherever possible.
 A good way to do this is to only spend 25-minute blocks at a screen at a time, using the Pomodoro method.

 Swimming, Saunas & Sumo Wrestling: Exercise & Bathing after Laser Eye Surgery

-But while many patients are excited to get back into their favourite sports and activities after their procedure, they may also be concerned about how long this might take.
-Well, unfortunately, all patients will need to avoid exercise and sports for a while after surgery; however, most patients only have to do so for a short period.
+But while you may be giddy to get back to your usual activities after Laser Eye Surgery, you may also be worried about how long you will need to sit them out during your recovery.
+The fact is, all patients will need to avoid sports and some types of exercise for a while after their treatment; however, most patients will only have to do this for a short period.

 Immediately after surgery

-For example, it is advised that you avoid any strenuous activities such as running or gymnastics, or any activities that could increase the risk of sweat, water, dust or debris getting in your eyes.
-This can include taking a bath instead of a shower in the 24 hours after your surgery, or putting off any plans involving saunas, steam rooms or jacuzzis!
+For example, this will include strenuous forms of exercise such as running, gymnastics, or any activities that can increase the risk of water, sweat, dust or debris getting in your eyes.
+Moreover, you will be advised to substitute baths for showers in the 24 hours following your treatment.
+Oh, and no plans involving saunas or jacuzzis!

-We also recommend that you completely avoid sports and exercise for at least three days after your treatment.
-This doesn’t include light activities such as walking and stretching; however, by day three, you should be ready to return to other activities, including jogging, stationary cycling, and light weight training.
+You should completely avoid sports and exercise in the first three days after your surgery (this doesn’t include light exercise such as walking and stretching!).
+The good news is, by the third day, you should be able to return to a range of activities, including jogging, and working out on stationary bikes or weight training at the gym.

 The Coming Weeks